Published on: Feb 12, 2019 | Updated April 29, 2020

 Though internet connection may not be a problem for you, it may not be the case for others.
 In particular, the person you’re calling.
 See, the internet connection requirement is a two-way street.
 You, the caller, and the one receiving the call should both be connected to the internet.

-Besides, when you’re on the road, there is no assurance of a stable internet connection.
+Besides, when you’re on the road (and in many developing countries), there is no assurance of a stable internet connection.
 So if you’re a frequent traveler, you might want to find a cheap way to make international calls without relying on internet connection.

 The need for internet connection also means that wi-fi calling with WhatsApp isn’t exactly free.
 You still have to pay for broadband or data charges.
 And sometimes, they tend to be more expensive than regular calls.

-Since its an app and you need the internet to make calls, not all devices can be used with WhatsApp.
-You can’t call from or make calls to landline and mobile numbers abroad.
+Since its an app and you need the internet to make calls, not all devices can be used with WhatsApp for international calling.
+You can’t call from, or make calls, to landline and mobile numbers abroad.

 This usually poses a concern when you’re calling businesses or institutions in other countries.
 Most would only give out landline or mobile numbers for contact.
 This means you’re gonna have to pay for expensive long-distance dialing.
 Unless you can find other alternatives to make cheap international calls.